 Scale can also develop from hard water, and not only in your coffeemaker but in your faucets as well.

 As we talked about in the intro, scale can cause all sorts of trouble with your coffee machine.
-Since the internal components are blocked by a build-up of minerals, no matter what temperature setting you adjust your coffeemaker, the coffee that comes out will always be lukewarm.
+Since the internal components of the hot water tank are blocked by a build-up of mineral deposits, the heating elements can’t work properly.
+No matter what temperature setting you adjust your coffeemaker, the coffee that comes out will always be lukewarm.
 The flavor can be strange as well.

 At worst, your coffeemaker can stop working altogether, although this would require quite a significant scale buildup.